onomondo/onomondo-eim/README.md

 ### Tyring Out The REST API

 The REST API is complex interface that is difficult to operate out of the box without any prior familiarization.
-To give a system integrator a good starting point the contrib directory contains "tryme-scripts" that serve as examples and an easy way try out the REST API right away.
+To give a system integrator a good starting point, the contrib directory contains "tryme-scripts" that serve as examples and an easy way try out the REST API right away.

 There is a tryme script to `create` downloads (tryme_download.sh) and one tryme script per PSMO/eCO.
 The scripts are